KenPonta/CheatSheet/docs/user-guides/word-guide.md

 ### Missing Formatting
 - **Issue**: Some formatting doesn't appear in extracted content
-- **Solution**: Complex formatting may be simplified for cheat sheet layout
+- **Solution**: Complex formatting may be simplified for compact layout
 - **Workaround**: Focus on content structure rather than visual formatting

 ### Image Quality Issues